Wkornn/CPE342-ML05-Player-Intelligence-System/README.md

 ## 📄 License

-This project is developed for educational purposes as part of CPE342 Machine Learning coursework.
+This project is developed for educational purposes as part of CPE342 Machine Learning coursework, CPE KMUTT.

 ## 🤝 Contributing